cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/targeting.md

 {{% /expand%}}

 5. Create a commit message (e.g. "Added setCustomBooleanProperty"). **Commit changes** directly to the `development` branch.
-6. Open the new deployment URL, so that the properties can be created to the dashboard.
+6. Once the commit has finished being built on the open pull request, open the new deployment URL so that the properties can be created to the Feature Management dashboard.

 ### Create a Target Group Based on Custom Properties